cdleong/cdleong.github.io/_posts/2020-06-20-translation-and-bible.md

 * Monoses, "an open source implementation of our unsupervised statistical machine translation system" by Artetxe et al. https://github.com/artetxem/monoses
 * Could one back out a "publishable grammar" from a language model, e.g. using techniques based on [this paper](https://arxiv.org/abs/1905.05950)
 * AllTheWord.org has created Semantic Representations of every word, phrase and clause in the Bible.
 And they have existing translations from this.
 Hmmmmmm... will they let us play with those?
+* [epitran](https://github.com/dmort27/epitran) is a library for G2P, or grapheme to phoneme.
+Could be a building block in an unsupervised data collection pipeline system of some sort.
+* Pig Latin translator?
+Take a massive English corpus.
+Generate the Pig Latin version.
+Translate.
+* The videogame Heaven's Gate

+## The Holy Grail of Low-Resource Translation: Unsupervised Universal Translator.
+While we're aiming high, can we get a machine to learn languages with minimal help?

+Perhaps something like...
+* Drop a microphone down.
+* Collect lots of data.
+* Have it start noticing patterns in the data on its own, while also easily accepting input from the humans involved?